SiriDB/siridb-server/help/help_list_servers.md

 - ip_support: IP Support setting on the server.
 (ALL/ IPV4ONLY/ IPV6ONLY)
 - libuv: Version of libuv library.
 - log_level: Current loglevel for the server.
-- max\_open\_files: returns the maximum open files value used for sharding on *this* server.
-(If this value is lower than expected, please check the log files for SiriDB as stratup time)
+- max\_open\_files: Returns the maximum open files value used for sharding on *this* server.
+(If this value is lower than expected, please check the log files for SiriDB as startup time)
 - mem_usage: Shows memory usage for the server in MB's.
 - name: Server name.
-- online: true when te server is online.
+- online: True when the server is online.
 - open_files: Number of open files for *this* database on the server.
-- pool: returns the pool ID for the server.
+- pool: Returns the pool ID for the server.
 - port: Server port.
-- received_points: returns the received points on the server.
+- received_points: Returns the received points on the server.
 A restart of the SiriDB Server will reset the counter to 0.
-- reindex_progress: returns the re-index status.
+- reindex_progress: Returns the re-index status.
 Only available when the database is re-indexing series over pools.
-- startup_time: time it took to start the server.
+- startup_time: Time it takes to start the server.
-- status: current server status.
+- status: Current server status.
-- sync_progress: return synchronization status while creating a new replica server.
+- sync_progress: Return synchronization status while creating a new replica server.
-- uptime: uptime in seconds.
+- uptime: Uptime in seconds.
 - uuid: Server UUID (unique ID)
 - version: SiriDB version